4Gives/splitmo-api-docs/docs/Payments/CheckoutAPI.md

 ### Step 2 - Generate your first Checkout Link
 You are almost ready to create your first checkout link.
 In generating your checkout link you must be ready with the following:
-* **External UUID** - Reference ID from your end, a random UUID will be generated if not supplied any.
+* **External UUID** - Reference ID from your end.
+A random UUID will be generated if not supplied any.
 * **Transaction Amount**
 * **Repayment Term and Schedule Type** - [check the Splitmo Repayment Terms](/docs/Payments/#flexible-repayment-terms)
 * **Billing Details (Optional)** - You can pre-fill customer's billing details.
 If not supplied, customer will be asked to fill up billing details during splitmo checkout.